 LoL popularity explodes in 2022

-In e-sports, the top professional league, the LEC, dominated the action in Europe for years.
+In of Legends e-sports, the top professional league, the LEC, dominated the action in Europe for years.
 But in 2022, the “regional leagues” are making news.
 Here in Germany, people are suddenly talking about the Prime League with YouTuber HandofBlood’s team “Eintracht Spandau.”
 But this is not an isolated case: In France and Spain, very similar projects are underway and driving the new regional leagues.

 That’s how it’s been for years: